A CITY centre barber shop has received a positive response from homeless people after offering them free haircuts for the day.

 As previously reported by The Cardiffian, Man About Cardiff, on Churchill Way in the city centre, opened its doors to the homeless on Monday, February 13.

-The shop was meant to close at 4pm, although manager Darren Flowers, 35 from Canton, didn’t leave until nearly 5pm.
+The shop was meant to close at 4pm, although manager Darren Flower, 35 from Canton, didn’t leave until nearly 5pm.

 “For the first time, I think it went very well.
 We had people turning up throughout the day and I hope we can make this a monthly thing.”

-Around 15 homeless people visited the shop during the day and Mr Flowers was encouraged by the response.
+Around 15 homeless people visited the shop during the day and Mr Flower was encouraged by the response.

 “I would’ve liked more but it was fine since I was the only one working.
 If we do it again and get more people, some of the other staff will join in,” he said.

 Several of the homeless people were from the Huggard Centre, a shelter based in Butetown, including Cath, who didn’t want to give her last name.